 Skip to main content

-This section guides Sambastack administrators in managing user permissions, configuring admin access, and setting up service tiers and Quality of Service (QoS) levels.
+This section guides SambaStack administrators in managing user permissions, configuring admin access, and setting up service tiers and Quality of Service (QoS) levels.
 It explains how administrators control which users can access specific models, how much they can use, and the priority assigned to their requests.

 Add an administrator

-Users can be granted elevated access by adding their email to the Sambastack configuration.
+Users can be granted elevated access by adding their email to the SambaStack configuration.
 To add a user as an administrator:

 1. Add their email address under the db-admin section in the sambastack.yaml file.
 For example: